3kh0/ext-remover/README.md

 # EXT-REMOVER
 This is a curated list of exploits for ChromeOS.
-It started with LTBEEF, and now there is more!
-Many of these exploits can destroy your computer if misused.
+It started with LTBEEF, and now there are more!
+Some of these exploits can destroy your computer if misused.
 So PLEASE, PLEASE make sure you follow these instructions very carefully!

 <b>Need help?
 Ask for help <a href="https://github.com/3kh0/ext-remover/discussions">here</a>!</b>